- Registration Information

 Our annual meeting will take place on the land of the Tséstho’e (Tsitsistas/Cheyenne), Hinono’ei (Arapaho), Nuu-ciui (Ute), and Očhéthi Šakówiŋ (Oceti Sakowin/People of the Seven Council Fires), a land to which nearly 50 other Indigenous nations and tribes have ties.
 We recognize the diverse and vibrant Indigenous cultures of Colorado and the West, who constitute a living resistance to official U.S. policies that have authorized acts of land theft, treaty violations, genocide, displacement and forced relocation, as well as contemporary systems and practices that still encroach on Indigenous lands and sovereignty.
 AAG acknowledges our responsibility to participate in and support the resurgence of Indigenous Peoples, in Denver and worldwide.

 We strive to create a professional and safe environment for all during AAG events.
-As part of this effort, we require all attendees to read our policies, so that they can agree to the questions during the registration process.Review our policies
+As part of this effort, we require all attendees to read and agree to our policies.Review our policies